Animish01/Animish01/README.md

 - 👋 Hi, I’m @Animish01
-- 👀 I’m interested in Python and web development.
+- 👀 I’ve keen interest in backend development and technologies.
-- 🌱 I’m currently learning Node JS.
+- 🌱 I’m currently working on Node JS.
 - 💞️ I’m looking to collaborate on Web development and Python projects.